Nrpickle/PCB-versioning/README.md

 - Slightly larger relay holes
 - Ftdi usb connector flipped
 - Current sense capacitor location
+- Soft-start from new power conditioner upstream requires addition of a power supervisor to the microcontroller (such as ds1233az-10+ct-nd)
 - See https://docs.google.com/document/d/1uhbyf3hjkuidipyngwm3wegvkr15vkysubum6zruy/edit#heading=h.uw9nmv2oclim for future plans for the pdb

 #### Component selection